 Add a statement that a demonstration of compliance may focus on only the stochastic values:

-3. For a company not using the safe harbor described in Section 9.C.8, any implied volatility scenarios generated using a non-prescribed scenario generator shall not result in a Total Asset Requirement (TAR) less than that obtained by assuming that the implied volatility level – at all in-the-moneyness levels – at a given time step in a given scenario is equal to the realized volatility of the underlying asset scenario over the same time period.
+3. For a company not using the safe harbor described in Section 9.B.5., any implied volatility scenarios generated using a non-prescribed scenario generator shall not result in a TAR less than that obtained by assuming that the implied volatility level – at all in-the-moneyness levels – at a given time step in a given scenario is equal to the realized volatility of the underlying asset scenario over the same time period.
 In other words, the TAR shall not be reduced by assumptions of any realizable spread between implied volatility and realized volatility.
+For purposes of demonstrating compliance with this standard, a company may rely on only the values from the stochastic calculations and exclude impacts from the additional standard projection and the alternative methodology.

 In the Scenario Generation – Section 8.E. (page 21-90)